 The strengths of the PDF format make it difficult to imagine a well-designed document solution that does not integrate PDF files in a central way.
 The format has a great deal to offer because it responds by design to most of the challenges encountered in building a digital document workflow, whether they are related to data processing, long-term archiving, digital signatures and security, or cross-platform sharing.

-iText Group is a global leader in PDF technology, including iText 7 Suite and iText DITO. iText 7 Suite is a comprehensive open source PDF SDK which includes iText 7 Core and optional add-ons to give you the flexibility to fit your needs. iText 7 Core is a PDF library …Read more
+iText Group is a global leader in PDF technology, including iText 7 Suite, iText pdf2Data and iText DITO.
+The iText 7 Suite is a comprehensive PDF SDK which includes iText 7 Core and optional add-ons to give you the flexibility to fit your needs. iText 7 Core is an open …Read more